 If you have ever done the job though, probably worse than the itching is what you are breathing in.
 The black stuff that comes out of your nose a day later – this stuff can’t be good for you!
 While there aren’t any links to suggest that it causes long term detrimental effects to your lungs – why take the risk!

-So yes – even if you ignore the environmental credentials of our ‘greener’ insulation products – the wool we offer is much easier to use and get the job done.
-It means going into the loft at a later date isn’t going to be that traumatic experience.
+So yes – even if you ignore the environmental credentials of our ‘greener’ insulation products – wool-based products are much easier to use and get the job done.
+It means going into the loft at a later date isn’t going to be that traumatic experience either.

 NaturaHemp – pure hemp insulation